 Akitas have a perfect shape with a beautiful coat.
 They are sharp, smart, accurate, and very aware of themselves, their pack, and their surroundings.
 Akitas aren’t prone to incessant barking and are often very clean and quiet, like cats.
 So, when they do bark, something’s amiss, and you should pay attention.

 Playful But Fierce

-Although fierce protectors and suited to guard duties, they are also very playful and are only happy when around their owners.
+Although fierce protectors and suited to guard duties, they are also very playful and only happy with their owners.
 They experience severe separation anxiety if left alone too long and will get destructive if bored or without proper training.

 This is why it’s very important to begin training and socializing right away, especially if there are other pets in the household.
-They’ll get along well with many other animals, but without socialization, they will hunt down animals smaller than themselves.
-It’s within in their instincts to do so.
+They’ll get along well with many other animals, but they will hunt down animals smaller than themselves without socialization.
+It’s within their instincts to do so.